beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 Submitting delegated jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-*  I want to submit a job for a particular group using an account that has been nominated as a submission delegate. (:issue:`960302`).
+*  I want to submit a job for a particular user, using an account that has been nominated as a :term:`submission delegate`. (:issue:`960302`).

-As a submission delegate, the user interface for submitting a job on behalf of a particular group is the same as that used by group members (see `Submitting group jobs`_).
+The user interface for submitting a job via a :term:`submission delegate` is to assign the :term:`job owner` via the ``user`` attribute on the job element.

-The additional functionality needed to handle the delegate case is that the systems available to the delegating group are considered for the job in addition to those available to the submitting user for single-user jobs.
+The additional functionality needed to handle the :term:`submission delegate` case is in assigning resources based on the :term:`job owner`, not the :term:`submission delegate`.

 Viewing submission delegates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* I want to view the list of submission delegates for a group (:issue:`960302`).
+* I want to view the list of :term:`submission delegates` for a user.
+  (:issue:`960302`).

-The list of submission delegates should be included on the group details page.
+The list of :term:`submission delegates` should be included on the user's preferences page.

 Updating submission delegations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* I want to add a user that can submit jobs on behalf of a group I own (:issue:`960302`).
+* I want to add a user that can submit jobs on my behalf.
+  (:issue:`960302`).

 Through the web UI:

-   Go to the group page.
-Under the submission delegate list, enter the user's username and click "Add Delegate".
+   Go to the user preferences page.
+Under the :term:`submission delegate` list, enter the user's username and click "Add".

 Through the ``bkr`` cli::

-   bkr group-modify --add-delegate=<someusername> <mygroup>
+   bkr user-modify --add-submission-delegate=<someusername> [<username>]

-The new delegate is added and the change is recorded in the "Group Activity" log.
+The new :term:`submission delegate` is added and the change is recorded in the "User Activity" log.

-* I want to revoke a user's permission to submit jobs on behalf of a group I own (:issue:`960302`)
+* I want to revoke a submission delegate's permission to submit jobs on my behalf.
+  (:issue:`960302`)

 Through the web UI:

-   Go to the group page.
-Find the user in the submission delegate list, and click "Remove".
+   Go to the user preferences page.
+Find the user in the :term:`submission delegates` list, and click "Remove".

 Through the ``bkr`` cli::

-   bkr group-modify --remove-delegate=<someusername> <mygroup>
+   bkr user-modify --remove-submission-delegate=<someusername> [<username>]

-The delegate is removed and the change is recorded in the "Group Activity" log.
+The :term:`submission delegate` is removed and the change is recorded in the "User Activity" log.